bookieio/Bookie/docs/hosting.rst

 A couple of things to check:

--The get_app path is correct for your system.
+- The get_app path is correct for your system.
--If you're using SQLite, make sure you use the full path to it in your bookie/bookie/mybookie.ini
+- If you're using SQLite, make sure you use the full path to it in your bookie/bookie/mybookie.ini

 Next you need to add a virtualhost to your Apache config.
 You can either put this right in your httpd.conf or create a virtualhost for it.